md-najmul-haque/gardening-tools-manufacturer-client-side/README.md

 - Anyone can update their profile information from my profile section in the database.
 - Here dashboard and some routes are protected routes.
 - Also add banner, business summary, feature, contact, navbar, and footer section.
-- This website also contains one educational blog and a simple portfolio section for the developer.

 ## Technologies Used
 - React